 Everyone told me that I was crazy.
 That I’d never make it to such a remote part of Scotland.
 That I’d spend hours at charging stations.
 That I could potentially run out of electricity and be stranded.

 But their words of discouragement did anything but deter me from the task that I had set out to do.
 In fact I felt inspired to prove everyone wrong.

 I was going to drive 300 miles into the Scottish highlands in an electric vehicle as a test trip to see if an electric vehicle was the right car for me to purchase.
 I was already pretty set on purchasing one due to the environmental benefits of the car.
 But it felt strange to purchase something so different to what I was used to driving without trying it out first.
 Plus, I was looking forward to the challenge.

-Why Switch to Electric Vehicles?
+Why Switch to Electric Vehicles such as Teslas?

 The world is facing its most severe crisis in history – climate change.
 Since the Industrial Revolution in the 1800s, the planet has started to increase in temperature at an exponential rate.
 There are many human activities that are to blame for this temperature rise including burning fossil fuels.